-Take advantage of the 2014 Lawn and Garden Equipment Rebate Program to “green” your lawn, reduce air pollution in Fort Collins, and receive up to $50!
-The program will run from April 5 through June 29, 2014.
-Find out how you can qualify for the program and which retailers and sustainable lawn care service providers are participating.
+The 2014 Lawn and Garden Equipment Rebate Program has ended but watch here for 2015 program details.
+It's a great opportunity to “green” your lawn, reduce air pollution in Fort Collins, and receive up to $50!
+Learn how you can qualify for the program and which retailers and sustainable lawn care service providers are participating.

 The City of Fort Collins is offering Air Quality Loans of $1,000 to $10,000* to Fort Collins residents for the following home improvements:

 - Upgrade an inefficient wood stove or fireplace, or